 The Los Azules Project contains one pit area.
 Three rock glaciers are located at the pit site.
-We cannot determine permafrost presence at the site without onsite analysis.
+We cannot determine permafrost presence at the site without onsite analysis but we presume there is also permafrost present at the pit site.
 The image below shows the pit area (red polygon).
 The blue polygons are rock glaciers, while the sky-blue polygon shows vegas presence in the pit.